agritheory/public_calendar/README.md

 ## Public Calendar

-An application with electronic payments utilities for ERPNext.
+An application with public calendar and self-service scheduling utilities for Frappe

 ### Installation Guide